-- 1. Create a folder for the production in the Theatre Google Drive. - 2.
-Advertising auditions discuss with Director, including who will contact Webmaster, Newsletter Editor, person in charge of social media, and newspapers.
+- 1. Ensure that a folder for the production is created in the Theatre Google Drive.
+(The House Technical Director or the SM may do this.) - Advertising auditions discuss with Director, including who will contact Webmaster, Newsletter Editor, person in charge of social media, and newspapers.
 This should be done at least two weeks before auditions. - 3.
 Ascertain that scripts have been ordered and received; this is usually done by a member of the Artistic Committee (AC).
-Consult with Director, and Stage Manager (SM) about who will get scripts to auditioners and crew who need them.
+Consult with Director, Tech Producer (TP) and Stage Manager (SM) about who will get scripts to auditioners and crew who need them.
 (Sometimes they are sent by email.)
 If you lend out actual scripts, keep note of who has each one, and instruct them to return it ASAP, and definitely before auditions. - 4.
-Read the script thoroughly.

-- 5. Obtain a copy of the contract (license to perform) from the AC.
+Read the script thoroughly. - 5.
+Obtain a copy of the contract (license to perform) from the AC.
 Check with Treasurer that royalties have been paid.
-Give a copy of the relevant sections of the contract to those in charge of programme design and marketing (Graphic Designer, Webmaster, Newsletter Editor, Marketing Team). - Meet with the Director and Stage Manager to discuss any special requirements including the desired format of the Audition Sheet.
+Give a copy of the relevant sections of the contract to those in charge of programme design and marketing (Graphic Designer, Webmaster, Newsletter Editor, Marketing Team). - 6.
+Meet with the Director and Technical Producer to discuss any special requirements including the desired format of the Audition Sheet.
 (Sample Audition Sheet on our website.)
 Ensure that the audition sheet includes a place to give permission for the use of photographs for publicity.
 Arrange with webmaster for Audition Sheet to be posted on the website. - 7.
 With the Director determine your role during auditions (e.g. greeting people, making coffee, giving out audition sheets). - 8.
 Contact Building Manager to obtain production door code for your show. - Start the process of selecting heads of the above departments.
-Check Open House sign-up sheet and contact the Volunteer Coordinator to obtain list of members who have indicated preferred areas they would be willing to work on. - 10.
-In cooperation with Director and SM, begin to establish a budget.
+(Check Open House sign-up sheet and contact the Volunteer Coordinator to obtain list of members who have indicated preferred areas they would be willing to work on.) - 10.
+In cooperation with Director, TP and SM, begin to establish a budget.
 Download the Production Budget Worksheet which is on our website in two formats under 'Member Resources.'
 Enter the play title at the top before printing.
 Place a stack of them in the Plexiglas container in the office.
 Ask treasurer/bookkeeper for list of businesses where we have a charge account

-NOTE: It is the Producer's responsibility to ensure that all names are spelled correctly as it is from these lists that the programme is derived.
+NOTE: It is the Admin.
+Producer's responsibility to ensure that all names are spelled correctly as it is from these lists that the programme is derived.